tomasol/wasm-conductor-worker-prototype/README.md

 * `outputIsJson` - if set to `true`, output will be interpreted as JSON.

 ## QuickJs bugs, limitations:
-* stderr that stores logs is not accessible as `console.error` is missing in QuickJS.

 ## Python
 ### Create new workflow wasm-example